d4n392/d4n392/README.md

 # Hello, I'm Dane
 <a href="https://linkedin.com/in/dane-reilly"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Technology has been my world from a young age.
-What started with video games and early PC explorations evolved into a hands-on career in cybersecurity.
+Technology has been my world from a young age, what started with video games and early PC explorations, evolved into an affinity for cybersecurity.
 As a CompTIA Security+ certified professional training for my CEH, I dive deep into real-world threat scenarios and security challenges because it’s what I love to do.
 From studying attack tactics to solving complex vulnerabilities, I’m driven by a passion for safeguarding the systems and infrastructure that shape our connected lives.

 ## Objective